Arcspak/Tutorials/README.md

 ## About this repository

-Here are tutorials, samples, and documentation about published Arcspark packages.
+Here are tutorials, documentation and samples about published Arcspark packages.

 ## Catalogue